1991 Singaporean general election: Aftermath

 At a post-election press conference on the night of 31 August, Goh attributed the swing against the PAP to his "open and consultative style of government" and pledged to re-evaluate his style.
-Since the introduction of the Non-Constituency Member of Parliament scheme in 1984, this was the first election (and to date the only as of 2025) no NCMP seats were offered since four elected opposition seats exceeded the minimum of three NCMP seats allotted; this led to the eventual retirement of Lee Siew Choh in 1993, despite his team of Eunos GRC being narrowly defeated by an inferior margin.
+Since the introduction of the Non-Constituency Member of Parliament scheme in 1984, this was the first election (and to date the only as of 2025) no NCMP seats were offered since four elected opposition seats exceeded the minimum of three NCMP seats allotted; this led to the eventual retirement of Lee Siew Choh in 1993.

 While both deputy prime ministers Ong Teng Cheong and Lee Hsien Loong were undergoing treatment for cancer, Goh called a by-election in his own constituency just a year after the general election.
 He justified the move as a strategic opportunity for "political self-renewal", aiming to attract individuals of "ministerial calibre" to join the PAP government.
 The by-election also coincided with the expiry of opposition politician J. B. Jeyaretnam's political ban, creating a potential opening for his return to electoral politics.